-Teacher Work Year, Teaching Hours and Teaching Schedule, Policy 4116 School Calendar Year
+Teacher Work Year, Teaching Hours and Teaching Schedule, Policy 4116

+School Calendar Year

 - 1. The school calendar year will commence August 1 and terminate July 31 for the purposes of clarification of contracts, granting of increments and payment of extended contracts. - 2.
 A regular contract for teachers will be one hundred eighty-five (185) days.
 A regular contract for teachers in their first year of employment in the district will be one hundred eighty-seven (187) days.
 These additional contract days for first year probationary teachers shall be scheduled as pupil non-contact days.
 A teacher may, however, with Board approval, contract for more days than the regular contract. - 3.
-For regular contracts, workdays for bargaining unit members will be scheduled as follows: - a.
-Teachers on a single-track (e.g. traditional and transitional) calendar shall have: - i.
-No more than one hundred seventy-four (174) days scheduled as pupil contact days, and - ii. eleven (11) days scheduled as pupil non-contact days, - iii. with four (4) of those pupil non-contact days scheduled at the start of the school year. - b.
-Teachers on year-round calendars shall have: - i.
-No more than one hundred seventy (170) days scheduled as pupil contact days, and - ii. one (1) teacher directed pupil non-contact day scheduled prior to each tracking on cycle, and - iii. teachers will not be required to attend any in-service that occurs within their "track-off" time. - c.
+For regular contracts, workdays for bargaining unit members will be scheduled as follows:

+- a.
+Teachers on a single-track calendar shall have: - i. no more than one hundred seventy-four (174) days scheduled as pupil contact days, and - ii. at least eleven (11) days scheduled as pupil non-contact days, - iii. with at least four (4) of those pupil non-contact days scheduled at the start of the school year. - b.
 All teachers in schools that have parent conferences in the fall will have the Wednesday before the Thanksgiving break off as compensatory time for additional duties performed outside the workday. - 4.
 For contracts greater than a regular contract in length, any teacher contracted for additional days will have at least the number of contact days and non-contact days specified in the applicable section above.
 The nature of the additional days (contact or non-contact) will be determined by the specific need the additional days are designed to address.
 Any teacher contracted to work more than two hundred twenty-four (224) days will be contracted to work a total of at least twelve (12) pupil non-contact days.
 Pupil non-contact days will be part of the total contracted days. - 5.
 The purpose of the pupil non-contact days are: Staff orientation, staff meetings, team meetings, parent conferences, and continuing education.
 All scheduled activities will be carefully planned and conducted to best accomplish these purposes.
-When averaged over the school year, at least fifty percent (50%) of the time for non-contact days that is not scheduled for parent conferences will be teacher directed.
-For SY 2010-2011 and SY 2011-2012 only, the scheduling of teacher directed non-contact time stated in this Section (5) will be increased by an additional one-half (1⁄2) day.
+When averaged over the school year, at least fifty percent (50%) of the time for non-contact days that is not scheduled for parent conferences will be teacher directed. - 6.
+Before the start of each school year, the principal or designee at each building will submit to the Office of Human Resources and the building's teaching staff a schedule indicating the activities for each pupil non-contact day, showing the time for teacher directed planning. - a.
+If it is necessary to adjust the activities for a pupil non-contact day, the revised schedule must still comply with (A) (3) above.